-Learn how to conduct a persona test on customer personas to evaluate the next-bestaction strategy results.
+This video shows you how to conduct a persona test to evaluate the next-best-action strategy results.

-U+ Bank, a retail bank, wants to verify that customers receive the correct offers from the engagement strategy and that the offers are in line with the business requirements of the bank.
+U+ Bank, wants to verify that customers receive the correct offers from the engagement strategy and that the offers are in line with the business requirements of the bank.

-Persona-based tests use customer personas with specific characteristics to evaluate next-best-action engagement strategy results.
+Persona-based tests use customer personas with specific characteristics to evaluate nextbest-action engagement strategy results.